kawhite8503/choreboard/README.md

 ## Ice Box Goals

 - [ ] Add Option to Upload Personal Photo to Event  :camera:

+- [ ] Sort by: Day of week / Location

 - [ ] Add Parent Boolean into User signup for parental controls
       - Only parents can delete chores once completed.